 In addition, volatile credit markets have also affected us in the past, and may affect us in the future, through increases in interest rates of our floating rate debt and other financial obligations, particularly the 2019 UniCredit Equipment Financing Agreement, the 2020 Senior Facilities Agreement, the ING Facilities Agreement and the Citi Facilities Agreement.
 The lack of easily available credit in the future may also restrict our ability to grow at a pace commensurate with the business opportunities we can identify.
-See "We operate in a capital-intensive business and nay be required to make significant capital expenditure may not generate a positive return or a significant reduction in costs or provide the growth of our business."
+See "-We operate in a capital-intensive business and may be required to make significant capital expenditure and to finance a substantial increase in our working capital to maintain our competitive position.
+Our capital expenditure may not generate a positive return or a significant reduction in costs or promote the growth of our business."
 Additionally, this uncertainty can lead to an increase in costs for us due to legal and regulatory changes, as well as currency exchange rate fluctuations between the euro, the U.S. dollar and Romanian leu.
 These effects could have an adverse effect on our business, investments and potential growth into Europe.
-These factors could increase our operating costs, delay capital expenditure programs, or place additional regulatory burdens on as that could have a material adverse effect on our business, prospects, results of operations or financial condition.
+These factors could increase our operating costs, delay capital expenditure programs, or place additional regulatory burdens on us that could have a material adverse effect on our business, prospects, results of operations or financial condition.
 Furthermore, as a result of this uncertainty, financial markets could experience significant volatility, which could adversely affect the value of the Notes.
 All these factors and other effects of a continued economic downturn that we may fail to predict could have a material adverse effect on our business, prospects, results of operations or financial condition.